dominictarr/feedopensource/README.md

 Every one is constantly in the loop.

-*feedopensource* is different to agile consulting because "the clients" re a crowd of people.
+*feedopensource* is different to agile consulting because "the clients" are a crowd of people.
 *feedopensource* is different to crowd-funding platforms because clients will have real power to influence a project, and keep it on task.